MorphZG/python_learning/100_days_of_code/19_Instances_State_and_higher_order_functions/readme.md

 learned about higher order functions and functions that can wait for events to execute code

-race.py increase the challange. my main assignent is to create 6 different turtles and position them on the left side of screen one above the other. instructor starts by defining the basics like screen.setup() and few basic variables. i am trying to be creative and not repeat myself, like i do in every exercise all the time.
+race.py increase the challange.
+My main assignent is to create 6 different turtles and position them on the left side of screen one above the other.
+Instructor starts by defining the basics like screen.setup() and few basic variables.
+I am trying to be creative and not repeat myself.

+Next task will be to make every turtle move random ammount of points and declare the winner for first turtle to reach the finish.